 Some studies speculate that moving to a new location may trigger environmental allergens, or if you are exposed to allergens when the immune system is weakened, such as pregnancy or illness.
 It may trigger food allergies.
 However, it is still unknown exactly why adults suddenly develop allergies.

-You are most likely to develop adult-onset allergies in your twenties, thirties and forties, as opposed to later in life.
+You are most likely to develop adult-onset allergies in your twenties, thirties, and forties instead of later in life.

 How many food allergens are there?

 Under EU legislation, the UK classify 14 major food allergens.
 These listed allergens must be declared on all pre-packaged food in the UK:

 - Sesame seeds

 Do I have a food allergy or food intolerance?

 It's common to believe that a food allergy and food intolerance are the same things, but they take on different processes in the body.